 A unified language to provide cohesiveness to Philips digital solutions

-Within Philips I headed up the creation of the Design Language System (DLS).
+Within Philips I headed up the creation of the Design Language System (DLS) for years 2016-2019.
 The DLS provides harmonising assets and guidelines, unifying tools and practices and scalable solutions for design and development across all of Philips.
 The system has 4 parts; foundation, building blocks, design toolkit and Adoption toolkit.

 It’s taken many years to roll it out across Philips

 Foundational attributes are the smallest characteristics within our DLS and the basis for all our UI building blocks.
 A collection that needs to be applied consistently in all our touch points and solutions.

 An overview of generic elements, components, modules and flows to build your application with